City of Houston Annual Operating Budget Bootcamp - Adopted Version

-Welcome to the City of Houston's Fiscal Year 2017 Proposed Annual Operating Budget Bootcamp.
-Budgetary numbers only cover the Annual Operating Budget proposed budget numbers for FY17 and adopted budget for prior years (not current budget numbers or actuals contained in the Comprehensive Annual Financial Report) and include all intra- and inter- fund transfers.
-Please read the "Instructions" tab to learn how to play with the visualizations.
+Welcome to the City of Houston's Adopted Annual Operating Budget Bootcamp.
+Budgetary numbers include the Annual Operating Budget adopted budget numbers for FY18 and adopted budget for prior years (not current budget numbers or actuals contained in the Comprehensive Annual Financial Report) and include all intra- and inter- fund transfers.
 If there are any problems, you can link directly to the dashboard by visiting this link.
 Quick Tip: If you get lost in the filters, click the reset button at the bottom of the dashboard.

 Table of Contents

-- You can get the Adopted FY17 Annual Operating Budget at:http://houstontx.gov/budget/17budprop/
+- You can get the FY18 Proposed Annual Operating Budget at:http://houstontx.gov/budget/18budprop/

 - We're serving up the raw budget data at: